Seattle City Council Unanimously Approves Income Tax For the Rich

 No, in ten years there won't be an income tax, because the courts will have struck it down.
 The Washington state constitution seems to be pretty clear on the matter.
 The city government will be noticeably poorer, however, what with not having the tax and being stuck with a bunch of legal fees.

 Is this additional income tax?
-(Score:2)
+(Score:3)

 Punishment v revinew (Score:1)